Vignesh142/CommunityChat/README.md

 The basic UI interface for chat between the two users, where they can send and unsed the chat messages.

 ![Screenshot_20230129_041927](https://github.com/Vignesh142/CommunityChat/assets/101886482/da6e453e-778b-4151-88be-c2cb09f8f93c)

+Here, I have used the firebase cloud storage to store the chat data.
+So, they dosen't store in local machine, but in the firebase cloud storage.